-For 2021, an HCE is defined as an individual that meets one of the following criteria:
+For 2022, an HCE is defined as an individual who meets one of the following two criteria:

-- They own more than 5% of the employer (either directly or by family attribution) at any time during 2020 or 2021
+- They own more than 5% of the employer (directly or by family attribution) at any time during 2021 or 2022.

-- They received more than $130,000 in compensation from the employer during 2020.
-A plan can limit this group to the top 20% of employees, ranked by compensation, in its governing plan document.
+- They received compensation in excess of $130,000 during 2021.
+A plan can limit this group to the top 20% of employees, ranked by compensation.